ucsf-wynton/wynton-website-hpc/docs/hpc/transfers/globus-sharing.md

 <div class="alert alert-danger" role="alert" markdown="1">
 2025-02-19: The 'Wynton HPC UCSF Box Connector' for Globus and the 'Wynton HPC PHI Compatible' Globus endpoint are currently unavailable.
+The former gives an error on "Unknown user or wrong password", and the latter "Authentication Required - Identity set contains an identity from an allowed domain, but it does not map to a valid username for this connector".
 The regular 'Wynton HPC' Globus endpoint is unaffected and available.
 The former Globus endpoint is used by PHI users whereas the latter by non-PHI users.
 </div>

 # Globus File Sharing